Z3nner/lancer-cards/_ATTRIBUTION.md

-Most of the icons used on the cards in this module are the work of Massif Press and the affiliated project Comp/Con and available according to the Massif Press third party license agreement.
+The icons used in this module can be found on the Comp/Con project page linked below.
+They are originally the work of megane and are used according to the Lancer 3rd Party License agreement.
+Lancer Cards is not affiliated with Massif Press or Comp/Con.
 [https://massifpress.com/](https://massifpress.com/legal)
 [https://github.com/massif-press/compcon](https://github.com/massif-press/compcon)
 This module is intended to work with the Lancer system by @eranziel